-A web project is the process of developing and creating a website, activities in a network which are aimed at defining a goal.
-The end goal here is the transfer of static and dynamic content to be delivered to end users.
-Often, one doesn't know where to begin with in terms of web development projects.
-Here are some projects to get you started and that will help you in the long run as well.
+A web project is a process of developing and creating a website, activities in a network that are aimed at defining a goal.
+The end goal here is the transfer of static and dynamic content to be delivered to end-users.

 2. Brochure Site

 This can be a landing page, an artist page.
 Usually, it's a site that showcases a business or a contact page.
 You can build this for an existing business.
 This site is to show an appealing, high converting landing page.
 The key is to make it look visually pleasing.
 You can work for companies that need a landing page.
 This is a great secondary skill that one can possess.

 Here you can create the backend of an e-commerce website.
 Set-up payments, the library of products that need to be sold, inventory, etc. All you need is the basic interface of a shop on the front end.
 You can complete this in a week itself.
 If you are interested in this and want to take this a step further, you can go all the way into user authentication.
 Make a complex inventory system or a shopping cart system.
 By creating a secure website, processing payments, etc. you are communicating a lot about your skill sets.